 (b) Shall be available to Oregon programs for quality in health care for use in improving health care in Oregon, subject to rules prescribed by the authority conforming to state and federal privacy laws or limiting access to limited use data sets;

 (c) Shall be presented to allow for comparisons of geographic, demographic and economic factors and institutional size; and

 (d) May not disclose trade secrets of reporting entities.

 (9) The collection, storage and release of health care data and other information under this section is subject to the requirements of the federal Health Insurance Portability and Accountability Act.
 [2009 c.595 §1201]

 442.993 Civil penalties for failure to report health care data of health insurers.
-(1) Any reporting entity that fails to report as required in ORS 442.466 or rules of the Office for Oregon Health Policy and Research adopted pursuant to ORS 442.466 may be subject to a civil penalty.
+(1) Any reporting entity that fails to report as required in ORS 442.466 or rules of the Oregon Health Authority adopted pursuant to ORS 442.466 may be subject to a civil penalty.

-(2) The Administrator of the Office for Oregon Health Policy and Research shall adopt a schedule of penalties not to exceed $500 per day of violation, determined by the severity of the violation.
+(2) The authority shall adopt a schedule of penalties not to exceed $500 per day of violation, determined by the severity of the violation.

 (3) Civil penalties under this section shall be imposed as provided in ORS 183.745.

-(4) Civil penalties imposed under this section may be remitted or mitigated upon such terms and conditions as the administrator considers proper and consistent with the public health and safety.
+(4) Civil penalties imposed under this section may be remitted or mitigated upon such terms and conditions as the authority considers proper and consistent with the public health and safety.

 (5) Civil penalties incurred under any law of this state are not allowable as costs for the purpose of rate determination or for reimbursement by a third-party payer.
 [2009 c.595 §1202]